Blacksujit/ML-Deploy-Lite/README.md

 joblib.dump(model, 'ml_deploy_lite/model/sample_model.pkl')
 ```

-Run this script to generate a sample model that you can use with `ml-deploy-lite`.
+Run this script to generate a sample model that you can use with `ml_deploy_lite`.

 ## Docker Integration